 - Failure to provide the preliminary notice within the statutorily mandated time frame is fatal to the lien claim in Florida.

 - It’s okay to send a Florida Notice to Owner early, even before commencing work on a project!
-The statute clearly empowers parties to send preliminary notice as early as they want.
+The statute clearly empowers parties to send a preliminary notice as early as they want.

-- The preliminary notice is considered delivered at the time of mailing only if the notice is sent within 40 days of first furnishing labor or materials, otherwise, the notice is considered served on the date of receipt.
+- The preliminary notice is considered delivered at the time of mailing only if the notice is sent within 40 days of first furnishing labor or materials, otherwise, the notice is considered served on the date of the owner’s receipt.

 - BEST PRACTICE: Since you can’t send notice too early in Florida, and you can certainly file it too late, it’s a best practice for companies to get their notices out as early as possible.

-How Do I Send an NTO in Florida?
+How to send an NTO in Florida

-The short answer: Send it certified mail.
+Short answer: Send it certified mail.

 Keep in mind: